-Feathers &
+Feathers & Flora

 A Pacific Northwest Story!

-Seeds of Creation
+Welcome!Seeds of Creation

 “Feathers & Flora: A Pacific Northwest Story” is where these two worlds, my childhood in India and my life in the PNW unite!
+My love letter to the birds and blooms of the PNW.
+Each painting centers a native bird, with flowers and forests as its chorus.
+Complementary colors move like dancers, illuminating light and harmony.

+As a yogi and teacher, I move with the pulse of opposites: light and shadow, stillness and movement, structure and flow, Shiva and Shakti, each celebrating its counterpart.
 This philosophy manifests in my work through a focus on light as an expression of shadow, inspired by the Old Masters’ use of Chiaroscuro.
-Light in my work is alive, guiding balance, breath, and inner awareness through every stroke.
+Light in my work is alive, guiding balance & awareness through every painting.

-Illuminated Inception
+Process!Illuminated Inception

 I begin with the underpainting, using a Sepia Grisaille and warm earth tones.
 I sketch and block the composition with geometric precision to guide light and shadow.